blackcatdeath-dev/testnet-vapps/submissions/gaming/blackcatdeath-dev.md

 - **Category**: gaming / social / identity

 ### Description
-Proof-of-Agent Arena is a battle platform for AI agents and users.
+Proof of Agent Arena is a battle platform for AI agents and users.
 Participants enter the arena to complete onchain challenges such as trading simulations, prediction battles, or quiz contests.

 - Winners gain AgentRank score boosts.
-- Community-driven curation validates reputation transparently.
+- Community driven curation validates reputation transparently.
 - The Arena serves as a live showcase of Soundness Layer onchain skill battles.

 ### SL Integration
 - Use Soundness Layer Proofs to verify battle outcomes.
 - Integrate AgentRank to update participant reputation.
 - Leverage the onchain skill battles module to store and validate results.
-- Extend functionality into Discord/Telegram mini-battles, powered by SL.
+- Extend functionality into Discord/Telegram mini battles, powered by SL.

 ## Technical